Apply to our Grant

 • Have a household income at or below 400% of the federal poverty level

-• Request equipment or services that are considered a medical necessity for autism
+• Request items are considered a medical necessity for autism

 •